 “Wow… I never comment on recipes… this is sooooo good.
 I will probably have tofu a few times a week now.
 Thank you for the tips!”— Cashmere —

-While you can use various techniques to make tofu crispy (for example, I use freezing and boiling in this Crispy Tofu cooking guide and pressing dry plus pan-frying in this reader favorite Tofu Stir Fry), the best method that I’ve found is using the air fryer.
+While you can use various techniques to make tofu crispy (for example, I use freezing and boiling in this Crispy Tofu cooking guide and pressing dry plus pan-frying in this reader favorite Tofu Stir Fry, and in the oven with Baked Tofu), the best method that I’ve found is using the air fryer.

 An air fryer is a high-powered, extra-effective countertop convection oven.